VersualRL: Closed-Loop Verbal Reinforcement Learning with Visual Execution Feedback for Task-Level Robot Planning: Introduction

 In real-world environments, mobile robots operate under significant execution uncertainty \cite{uncerta}.
 Variations in layouts, imperfect localization, and low-level control errors make the design of robust task-level policies challenging and time-consuming \cite{ProbRob}.
 In practice, such policies are often implemented using Behavior Trees (BTs), which provide modularity and transparency but require significant manual tuning to handle unexpected failures \cite{bt1,bt2}.

-Reinforcement learning (RL) offers a principled framework for autonomous policy improvement through interaction and iteration.
+Reinforcement Learning (RL) offers a principled framework for autonomous policy improvement through interaction and iteration.
+Recent Deep RL (DRL) and Multi-Agent Deep RL (MADRL) methods have demonstrated strong performance in robotic motion planning and task allocation \cite{AgilePilot, HIPPO-MAT}.
 However, most RL approaches optimize policies in a sub-symbolic space, producing behaviors that are difficult to interpret or debug \cite{aisafety}.
 This lack of transparency limits their applicability for the real-world deployment of robotic systems.

-Recent work \cite{do_as_i_say_llm, Code_as_policy_llm, prog_prompt_llm_task_plan, autogpt_llm, Shinn2023NeurIPS} has explored the use of large language models (LLMs) for robotic task planning, leveraging their reasoning and generalization capabilities \cite{Yao2022ReAct, Madaan2023NeurIPS}.
+Recent works \cite{do_as_i_say_llm, Code_as_policy_llm, prog_prompt_llm_task_plan, autogpt_llm, Shinn2023NeurIPS} have explored the use of Large Language Models (LLMs) for robotic task planning, leveraging their reasoning and generalization capabilities \cite{Yao2022ReAct, Madaan2023NeurIPS}.
 While promising, LLM-based planners typically operate in an open-loop manner and lack grounded feedback from the physical world.
 As a result, they struggle to reliably adapt to real-world execution failures.